 Thornbury Community garden is a place of comfort, solace and relaxation for any person to spend time in.
 It’s the perfect place for meet-ups, to have lunch in, to bring the kids to have a run around or to just go to take a look.
 The garden is usually open 7 days a week - with natural surroundings that are kept immaculate by volunteer workers.

-The Discover Festival is an exciting and diverse programme of events for all ages to discover something new in South Gloucestershire.
+Now in its third year, the Discover Festival is an exciting and diverse programme of events for young adults, adults and families to discover something new in South Gloucestershire.
 It is organised by South Gloucestershire Council, local residents, community groups and businesses.
+We want to show why South Gloucestershire is a great place to live and work.